ProductViz/LumiFlow/user_manual/04_Advanced_Features.md

 ## Positioning System

-LumiFlow provides 6 intelligent positioning modes for precise light placement.
+LumiFlow provides 6 intelligent positioning modes for precise light placement, enhanced by advanced scene analysis and obstruction detection.

 ### Mode 1: HIGHLIGHT

 **Purpose:** Position light at specular highlight point

 **How It Works:**
+1. Analyzes scene context and subject classification
-1. Raycasts from camera to selected object
+2. Raycasts from camera to selected object surface
-2. Calculates reflection vector at hit point
+3. Calculates reflection vector at hit point using material properties
+4. Checks for obstructions along the light path
-3. Positions light in reflection direction
+5. Positions light in reflection direction with optimal distance
-4. Distance based on object size
+6. Automatically adjusts based on material type (metallic, glossy, etc.)

 **Use Cases:**
 - Product photography with glossy materials